top of page

 On 15 February 1892, Morland appeared before Sir John Bridge at Bow Street Police Court charged with attempting to obtain money through false pretences from Lord Hothfield.
 George Lewis represented the baron.
 The detective reported his findings at Morland's home and Hothfield gave evidence.
 The prisoner, described as 'a benign-looking old man', appeared unconcerned as the detective told the court that after his arrest Morland had admitted communicating with Lord Hothfield but said he had done so on behalf of a Mrs Maitland who was a friend and Russian lady of eminence.
 Morland had told the detective that the lady's claim was legitimate and that he was the victim of a conspiracy perpetrated by Sir George Lewis and Henry Labouchere - against whom he had begun an action for libel (for £10,000 damages!) in consequence of the exposé.
 Morland was remanded in custody pending further evidence.

-By the time he appeared again on 23 February, the case bore a very different complexion.
+On 23 February, he appeared again.
+By this time the case bore a very different complexion.
 Collectively, the exposé, the Bow Street hearing and the persuasive powers of George Lewis had encouraged other victims to come forward.
 Waiting to give evidence was Frank's solicitor, Alfred Percy Doulton.
 There were also present Lords Chesterfield and Ormathwaite; the private secretary to the Earl of Carnarvon; the nephew of Lord Lindsey; and the Earl of Aylesford's solicitor, all of whom attested to the receipt of similar letters between January and December that year.
-Their evidence revealed the extent of the scam perpetrated, but it was Doulton's that was most damning.
-Lord Russell, he said, had received no fewer than thirty letters from the prisoner between 1888 and 1890.
+Their evidence revealed the extent of Maitland's antics, but it was Doulton's testimony that was most damning.
+Lord Russell, he said, had received no fewer than 30 letters from the prisoner between 1888 and 1890; and Russell (being the sort of man he was) had kept them all.
 Several were read out in court and reprinted by the press in full.
-One of them read:
+One of them stated:

 'You are to be married on Thursday next...
 What do you think Lady Scott or Miss Scott would think of you if they could read your letters in my possession?
 Is it altogether without the range of possibility that they may see them before Thursday next?
 Is it altogether impossible that the £100 you owe me, and of which you have not paid a penny, may so anger me that I may put my letters into my husband's hands, confess my adultery with you, and cause myself to figure in the Divorce Court as respondent, and you as co-respondent?'

 This was no idle threat.
 The £100 had increased from an original appeal for £50 for the return of letters allegedly sent from Frank to Ruth Morland exposing their affair: 'Your Lordship's indiscretion - a fault common to gentlemen, of showing letters to one another, and boasting of their amatory victims - has put some of your friends in possession of our secret,' it claimed.
 'It may be [that] rivals of yours in the matter of Miss Scott want them...
 Send me £50... and I will forward your letters by return of post.'
-When Frank refused to comply another letter was sent that concluded with the not-so-innocent observation, 'Correspondence sounds terribly like co-respondents'.
+When Frank refused to comply, the blackmailer wrote again, ending the letter with the not-so-innocent observation, 'Correspondence sounds terribly like co-respondents'.
 And Mabel, too, had been sent a short note stating that 'Very peculiar letters are in the possession of a lady in Oxford' which she might be glad to see.
 This one was simply signed 'Balliol' - Frank's old college - and no doubt intended to raise old ghosts.

 Collectively, these letters, together with the supporting evidence of a handwriting expert and the Oxford postmaster, left the magistrate in no doubt of Morland's guilt.
-Sir John told Lord Hothfield he had done a great public service in coming forward.
-The magistrate felt certain the DPP would take up the case.
+Lord Hothfield had done a great public service in coming forward, he stated, adding that he felt certain the DPP would take up the case.
 But to prosecute what crime?
 In Sir John's opinion the letters to Frank might well be deemed to constitute attempting to secure money by menaces which was no misdemeanour but a felony.
 With such a grave charge, the magistrate concluded, he was afraid Frank would have to give evidence in person.
 Morland was once again remanded in custody to await Frank's appearance.

 George Lewis had attempted to shield Frank as much as possible.
 His USP as a society solicitor was his famed ability to keep his illustrious clients out of court and their indiscretions, therefore, out of the newspapers.
 So highly regarded was he that Oscar Wilde once described him as 'Brilliant.
 Formidable.
 Concerned in every great case in England.
 Oh, he knows all about us and forgives us all.'
 He certainly knew all about Frank.
 Not only had he already seen off a young lady - a maid of Frank's - who claimed that in the course of his seduction he had promised her marriage and had threatened to sue when he announced his engagement to Mabel Edith, but Lewis had then represented Mabel when she sought to legally separate herself from Frank less than a year into their short-lived marriage!
-The action had come to the Divorce Court in early December 1891 - only three months before Morland's Bow St hearing - and the whole ugly spectre of what Frank had done at Oxford to deserve his sending down had been raised.
-Sir George can have had little doubt that Frank would not want his private life sifting through in court again so soon.
+The action had been heard in the Divorce Court in early December 1891 - only three months before Morland's Bow St hearing - and the whole ugly spectre of what Frank had done at Oxford to deserve his sending down had been raised and sensationalised as a result in the press.
+Sir George can have had little doubt that Frank would not want his private life sifting through in a courtroom again so soon.
+What gentleman would?

 Society solicitor George Lewis by Spy in Vanity Fair, Sept 1876.